Sinjo/eclipse-run-helper/README.md

 ## I've got a problem.
 Help!

-If you've found a potential bug, or would like to request a feature then the best place is (the issue tracker)[https://github.com/Sinjo/eclipse-run-helper/issues].
+If you've found a potential bug, or would like to request a feature then the best place is [the issue tracker](https://github.com/Sinjo/eclipse-run-helper/issues).
 If you want to discuss something then feel free to send me a message.

 ## What's next?